 We are in the business of doing things properly but this doesn’t mean charging extortionate rates (However it doesn’t mean we are a charity either).
 Like our component prices, our labour rates are more than reasonable.
-We are not in the business of rectifying shoddy workmanship, on products bought elsewhere, that are still under warranty.

 When a bike is presented for service, in most cases, what they actually require is repair.
 Servicing is preventive process, whereby things are maintained before they go wrong.
 Repair is a remedial process, that is usually more costly than service.
 If quality bikes are serviced regularly and properly, they should give years of good service.